Mount Misen: Seven Wonders of Misen

 This is a great cedar tree which could be seen as mysterious lights from the sea off the coast of Miyajima.
 It was said the lights were clearer on the eve of a lunar New Year.
 The cedar is now dead and only the stump remains.

 Mount Misen Primeval Forest

 The Mount Misen Primeval Forest covers the north side of the mountain.
 Various conifer trees grow at elevations above 400 m, including fir and Japanese hemlock, in addition to evergreen broad-leaf trees such as Quercus salicina.
-Halfway to the foot of the mountain other species dominate, mainly Japanese red pine in addition to Lithocarpus glaber, Rapanaea neriifolia, and Symplocos glauca.
+Halfway to the foot of the mountain other species dominate, mainly Japanese red pine in addition to Lithocarpus glaber, Myrsine seguinii, and Symplocos glauca.

 The forest is protected and designated a Natural Monument by the government of Japan.
 It is also a part of the main area of the UNESCO World Heritage Site of Itsukushima Shrine, while the rest of Mount Misen is inside the buffer zone.